 MAINSTAGE is the Annual Provincial Theatre Festival for community theatre groups throughout BC.
-Sponsored by Theatre BC, it is one of the longest-running theatre traditions in Canada.
+Produced by Theatre BC, it is one of the longest-running theatre traditions in Canada.
 This exciting event is the culmination of winning plays from Theatre BC Zone Festivals involving up to 10 Zones throughout the Province of BC.
-More than 60 community theatre clubs participate in Zone Festivals held in April and May, with hopes riding on the chance to take their winning play to MAINSTAGE for friendly competition with the province’s best.
+Dozens of community theatre clubs participate in Zone Festivals held in April and May, with hopes riding on the chance to take their winning play to MAINSTAGE for friendly competition with the province’s best.

 Your participation and support of this event is vital to the success of the Festival.
 Any contribution, large or small, will be gratefully accepted.
-Besides corporate and individual sponsorship of the event, there are 16 bronze trophies known as “Thespians” (original artworks created by world-famous Kelowna sculptor Gert Maas) available for sponsorship, plus donation of merchandise/services required for the “silent auction” fundraising event.
+Besides corporate and individual sponsorship of the event, there are 16 trophies known as “Thespians” available for sponsorship, plus donation of merchandise/services required for the “silent auction” fundraising event.
 Corporate partners can provide support by becoming an event or performance sponsor.

 There are a variety of registration packages.
 Full week passes will include tickets to all Mainstage plays, Workshop plays, Green Room Parties (after evening performance socials), and morning Coffee Critiques.
 3 Day passes and individual night tickets are also available.

 WHAT MAINSTAGE OFFERS